 Understanding how you’ll pay back the advance is just as important as knowing how you’ll spend it.
 With a merchant cash advance, repayments are typically made as a small, fixed percentage of your future revenue.
 This means when your agency has a strong week, you pay back a bit more, and when things are slower, you pay back less.
 This flexibility is designed to work with your natural cash flow.
 Make sure you are completely clear on the repayment terms before you agree to them.
 A good funding partner will walk you through everything, so you feel confident that the payments are manageable for your agency.

-Plan for Future Growth
+Use Your Funding to Plan for Growth

 A cash advance can do more than just get you through a tough month.
 Use it as an opportunity to build a stronger financial foundation for your agency.
 By stabilizing your cash flow, you can finally get ahead of the unpredictable payment cycles from Medicaid and private insurance.
 This stability allows you to plan for the future with confidence.
 You can start setting long-term goals, like expanding your services, opening a second location, or upgrading your equipment.
 Think of this funding as a bridge to a future where your agency isn’t just surviving—it’s growing and making an even bigger impact in your community.

-Common Myths About Cash Advances
+Common Myths About Agency Cash Advances, Busted

 When you’re looking for funding, it’s easy to get overwhelmed by conflicting information.
 Merchant cash advances, in particular, are often misunderstood.
 Let’s clear the air and tackle some of the most common myths you might have heard.
 Understanding the facts will help you see if a cash advance is the right tool to help your home care agency manage its cash flow and grow.

-Myth: The True Costs Are Hidden
+Myth #1: The True Costs Are Hidden

 One of the biggest worries agency owners have is getting hit with unexpected fees.
 The myth is that cash advance companies hide the real cost in confusing contracts.
 While you should always read any agreement carefully, a reputable funding partner will be completely transparent about the costs.
 Unlike a loan with a complicated interest rate, a merchant cash advance uses a simple factor rate.
 This is a straightforward multiplier that determines the total amount you’ll pay back.
 With Funding4HomeCare, we provide clear pricing with no hidden fees, so you know the exact cost before you commit.

-Myth: It Will Hurt Your Business Credit
+Myth #2: It Will Hurt Your Business Credit

 It’s smart to be protective of your business credit score.
 However, a merchant cash advance works differently than a traditional loan.
 It isn’t considered debt, so it doesn’t get reported to the major business credit bureaus in the same way.
 Instead of borrowing money, you are selling a small portion of your future revenue at a discount.
 This means you can get the funding you need to cover payroll or other expenses without adding debt to your balance sheet or negatively impacting your credit score.
 This makes it a financially sound way to manage cash flow gaps while keeping your credit healthy for the future.

-Myth: It’s Just Another Type of Loan
+Myth #3: It’s Just Another Type of Loan

 This is a common point of confusion, but a merchant cash advance is not a loan.
 A loan comes with a fixed repayment schedule, meaning you owe the same amount every month, whether your agency had a great month or a slow one.
 A cash advance is much more flexible.
 Your repayments are a small, agreed-upon percentage of your daily or weekly revenue.
 If your income dips, your repayment amount does too.
 This structure is designed to work with your agency’s natural cash flow, not against it.
 It’s a different type of financing, much like accounts receivable factoring, which also releases funds from your existing assets.

-Myth: It’s Too Risky for a Small Agency
+Myth #4: It’s Too Risky for a Small Agency

 Some owners of smaller agencies believe a cash advance is too risky, but it can actually be one of the most accessible funding options available.
 Banks often have strict requirements that are hard for smaller or newer agencies to meet.
 Cash advance providers, on the other hand, focus more on your agency’s revenue and cash flow history than your credit score or how long you’ve been in business.
 The funding amount is tailored to what your agency can comfortably handle, ensuring the repayments are manageable.
 This makes it a practical and lower-risk solution for securing the capital you need to grow.